gri573/voxlementary/README.md

 Shadow quality needs to be set to 1x for this shaderpack to work, Optifine G8 previews or later are required.

-This project is not finished because it has some known issues:
+This project is not finished: light leaking may occur.
- - Lighting may flicker when moving vertically
- - Light leaking may occur

 Credits: